manuGil/GitCoDev/README.md

 # GitCoDev
-A curriculum for a short course on **Version Control and collaboratie Development for Research Software**.
+A curriculum for a short course on **Version Control and Collaborative Development for Research Software**.

 ## Installation